School Marketers Struggle with Covid Impact in Q3

 By Bob Stimolo

-Sales representatives remain the most effective advertising and promotion media.
-Remote teaching helped email outpace direct mail as more effective at advertising and promotion.
+Sales representatives remain the most effective advertising and promotion media with 36% of respondents saying so.
+Remote teaching helped email outpace direct mail as the most effective advertising and promotion media 25% to 17%.

 Much More Data When You Participate

 Survey participants receive much more data.
 In addition to overall survey results, they receive breakdowns by industry type including publishing, school supplies, and furniture.
 Also, they receive breakouts by market type including elementary, middle/junior, and senior high school.
 All individual survey responses are kept in strict confidence.

 Sign up here to participate in the next SMRI quarterly survey and learn how your company compares to the rest of the industry.

 Copyright © 2020 School Market Research Institute, Inc. All rights reserved.
 No part of this information may be reproduced without permission in writing from the publisher.